Jester4872/OLD_FE7_Skill_System/README.md

 | Name    | Effect
 | ------- | ------
-| Death Blow | +6 attack to the attacking unit
-| Frenzy  | Add the unit's lost HP / 4 to their attack
 | Acrobat | All terrain traversal costs are 1
 | Alert Stance | +20 avoid when selecting the wait command
 | Aptitude | +20% additional growth rates